Fu Jen Catholic University: Student groups

 Fu Jen Catholic University currently has more than 100 student clubs, divided into 6 categories: academic, artistic, service, leisure and social, physical clubs, and musical clubs.

 The Cyan Rhyme Award (輔大青韻獎) was founded in 1977, it is an annual singing and song composition competition.
 Many well-known singers and artists have participated in the competition when they were studying at Fu Jen, such as Jolin Tsai, F.I.R. and so on.

 Religious tradition

-Every year during the Catholic Lent, a two-week Religious Life Week is held to trigger the whole school to reorganize the hearts of teachers and students to understand the meaning of Catholic Holy Week and Easter.
+Every year during the Catholic Lent, a two-week Religious Life Week is held to celebrate Catholic Holy Week and Easter.
 In October, the university priests hold the Pray for the Country Mass in the university chapel, praying for God's protection and blessing to the country, government officials, all the people and world peace.

 During the martial law period, only Fu Jen and Tunghai University held College Christmas Balls in Taiwan, which is known as "the Fu Jen in the North, the Tunghai in the South (北輔大，南東海)."
 This makes them the representative college Christmas ball in Taiwan.